The Schwa Vowel Sound

 above, amount, apart, asleep, pasta, sofa, umbrella, zebra

-2. A single vowel before the letter l in a multisyllabic word will be a schwa:
+2. A single vowel before the letter l in a multisyllabic word is usually a schwa:

 final, sandal, camel, level, pencil, nostril